 Every air tool in your shop has a specific CFM requirement—the higher the CFM, the more air volume the tool uses.
 Keep in mind that if you’re a furniture shop then your sanders will require more air than nail guns.

 Single-phase?
 Three-phase?
-What’s the diff?
+What’s the difference?

 Generally speaking, single-phase electrical is found in residential settings.
-Three-phase in commercial buildings, manufacturing operations, etc. So, obviously your first consideration whether to choose a single-phase or three-phase compressor is based on where you will be using it.
+Three-phase in commercial buildings, manufacturing operations, etc. So, obviously your first consideration of whether to choose a single-phase or three-phase compressor is based on where you will be using it.

 Sidenote: Three-phase electricity is considered to be more efficient and therefore could result in less wear and tear on your compressor’s motor.